 Your host institution will provide you with the information necessary to register for classes.
 Keep in mind that Study Abroad participants frequently will not know the exact courses they will be taking until they arrive.

 As part of your application, you prepared a preliminary selection of courses.
 You selected courses that could be appropriate for you at the host institution.
 Using the “Request to Work at Another Institution” form, you received pre-approval from the chairpersons of your major, minor or GER.
-Please keep your copy of this form and give the original to the Study Abroad Office, as this may be your only proof that the course substitutions were to be accepted upon your return
+Please keep your copy of this form and give the original to the International Academic Initiatives Office, as this may be your only proof that the course substitutions were to be accepted upon your return

 Please be aware that neither the University nor the host institution guarantee course availability upon your arrival at the host institution.
 However, you MUST BE REGISTERED FULL TIME (the equivalent of at least 12 Montclair State credits) at your host institution in order to retain matriculated status and retain financial aid eligibility.